Ramblurr/Quechua/about.markdown

 ### On Dialects

 The pronunciation, grammar, vocabulary, and spelling varies between different Quechua dialects.
-I learned the Cuzco dialect, and hence that is what is used throughout this website.
+I studied the Cuzco dialect, and hence that is what is used throughout this website.

 ### Remarks About Spelling